adalca/voxeltalk/README.md

 # BLMIA
-Boston Learning in Medical Image Analysis seminar
+Boston Learning in Medical Image Analysis seminar (until I come up with a better name)

 The seminar is **Mondays 1pm EST**.
+Until further notice, it will remain virtual.
 For details contact [Adrian V. Dalca](http://adalca.mit.edu).